aanandshekharroy/aanandshekharroy.github.io/_posts/2018-01-20-rxjava-flowables.md

   observable.toFlowable(BackpressureStrategy.MISSING).onBackpressureLatest()
   ```

-  Another variant that is most commonly used in Android world is *debounce*.
-This is generally used on button clicks where we don't want users to continously press the button while the action of button press is processed.
-Think of 'Sign in' button, when user clicks on it, we make a network request to the server.
-We don't want the users to continously keep pressing the button.
+  Another variant that is most commonly used in the Android world is debounce.
+This is generally used on button clicks where we don’t want users to continuously press the button while the action of the button press is processed.
+Think of ‘Sign in’ button, when a user clicks on it, we make a network request to the server.
+We don’t want the users to continuously keep pressing the button.
   Using the debounce, it takes the last value after a specified time.
 In the below example, it takes the last value emitted after 1 second:
   ```
   observable.toFlowable(BackpressureStrategy.MISSING).debounce(1000,TimeUnit.MILLISECONDS)